FartLabs/fart.tools/blog/intro.md

 - Share your knowledge and expertise with other developers.
 - Learn from others and stay up-to-date on the latest FartLabs developments.
 - Be part of a supportive and collaborative community.
-- Make a real difference in the future of FartLabs!
+- Make a real difference in the future of FartLabs and our greater communities.

 ## Get involved!

 Head over to the blog page ([https://fart.tools/blog](https://fart.tools/blog)) to learn more and stay tuned for updates on how to contribute to the community.

+Join the conversation on Discord: <https://go.fart.tools/chat>.
 We can't wait to meet you and see what amazing things we can create together!

-Join the conversation on Discord: <https://go.fart.tools/chat>.